DHBern/parzival-static-api/README.md

 In addition to this, the script also serves to fetch export files from the working environment (parzDB database).
 As fetching the nearly 900 files takes a while, it is recommended to execute the function only when needed (e.g. after significant data updates).

+Lastly, the repository also contains a template for a TEIPublisher application (`src/teipb`) serving as a base for a `xar` file created during the CI procedures.
+This file is deployed at `https://dhbern.github.io/parzival-static-api/parzival-*.xar` and fetched by the pop-up publisher instance (see https://github.com/DHBern/presentation_parzival for more context).

 ## Usage

 * Execute the wrapper script with one of two options: